Maria Callas: Alleged Callas–Tebaldi rivalry

 During the early 1950s, an alleged rivalry arose between Callas and Renata Tebaldi, an Italian lyrico spinto soprano.
-The contrast between Callas's often unconventional vocal qualities and Tebaldi's classically beautiful sound resurrected an argument as old as opera itself, namely, beauty of sound versus the expressive use of sound.
+The contrast between Callas's often unconventional vocal qualities and Tebaldi's classically beautiful sound resurrected a debate, namely, beauty of sound versus the expressive use of sound.

 In 1951, Tebaldi and Maria Callas were jointly booked for a vocal recital in Rio de Janeiro, Brazil.
 Although the singers agreed that neither would perform encores, Tebaldi took two, and Callas was reportedly incensed.
 This incident began the rivalry, which reached a fever pitch in the mid-1950s, at times even engulfing the two women themselves, who were said by their more fanatical followers to have engaged in verbal barbs in each other's direction.

-Tebaldi was quoted as saying, "I have one thing that Callas doesn't have: a heart" while Callas was quoted in Time magazine as saying that comparing her with Tebaldi was like "comparing Champagne with Cognac...No...with Coca Cola".
-However, witnesses to the interview stated that Callas had said only "champagne with cognac", and that it was a bystander who had quipped: "...No...with Coca-Cola."
+Tebaldi was quoted as saying, "I have one thing that Callas doesn't have: a heart", and Callas was quoted in Time magazine as saying that comparing her with Tebaldi was like "comparing Champagne with Cognac ...
+No ... with Coca Cola".
+However, witnesses to the interview stated that Callas had said only "champagne with cognac", and that it was a bystander who had quipped: "...
+No ... with Coca-Cola."
 Nevertheless, the Time reporter attributed the latter comment to Callas.

-According to John Ardoin, however, these two singers should never have been compared.
+According to John Ardoin, these two singers never should have been compared.
 Tebaldi was trained by Carmen Melis, a noted verismo specialist, and she was rooted in the early 20th century Italian school of singing just as firmly as Callas was rooted in 19th century bel canto.
-Callas was a dramatic soprano, whereas Tebaldi considered herself essentially a lyric soprano.
-Callas and Tebaldi generally sang a different repertoire: in the early years of her career, Callas concentrated on the heavy dramatic soprano roles and later in her career on the bel canto repertoire, whereas Tebaldi concentrated on late Verdi and verismo roles, where her limited upper extension and her lack of a florid technique were not issues.
+Callas was a dramatic soprano, whereas Tebaldi was considered essentially a lyric soprano.
+Callas and Tebaldi generally sang a different repertoire: In the early years of her career, Callas concentrated on the heavy dramatic soprano roles and later in her career on the bel canto repertoire, whereas Tebaldi concentrated on late Verdi and verismo roles, where her limited upper extension and her lack of a florid technique were not issues.
 They shared a few roles, including Tosca in Puccini's opera and La Gioconda, which Tebaldi performed only late in her career.

 The alleged rivalry aside, Callas made remarks appreciative of Tebaldi, and vice versa.
 During an interview with Norman Ross Jr. in Chicago, Callas said, "I admire Tebaldi's tone; it's beautiful—also some beautiful phrasing.
 Sometimes, I actually wish I had her voice."
 Francis Robinson of the Met wrote of an incident in which Tebaldi asked him to recommend a recording of La Gioconda in order to help her learn the role.
 Being fully aware of the alleged rivalry, he recommended Zinka Milanov's version.
 A few days later, he went to visit Tebaldi, only to find her sitting by the speakers, listening intently to Callas's recording.
 She then looked up at him and asked, "Why didn't you tell me Maria's was the best?"